aracelicaes/aracelicaes.github.io/README.md

 * API from [OpenWeatherMap](https://openweathermap.org/)

 ## About this Project
 The requirements of this project were to build the design and our content of the Site using HTML and CSS.
-Javascript was used to integrate the AIP from OpenWeatherMap.
+Javascript was used to integrate the API from OpenWeatherMap.
 It was also used to facilitate other features such as the hamburguer menu on the small/mobile view of the page.<br>
 CSS Grids, Flexbox were used for the display.

 # Temple Inn Suites